Tool 7 - Disclosing a Disability: When an Employee Tells Their Manager about a Disability

-- The content of this message was designed to help employers avoid ADA charges due to managers and supervisors making a mis-step when an employee discloses a disability.
+This tool was designed to help employers avoid ADA charges due to managers and supervisors making a mis-step when an employee discloses a disability.

 - This message assumes that managers and supervisors do not make decisions alone about whether an accommodation will be provided or what accommodation will be provided.
-In the vast majority of workplaces, the manager will make this decision with the assistance of HR or a special accommodation office within the workplace.
+In the vast majority of workplaces, the manager will decide with the assistance of HR or a special accommodation office within the workplace.
 If this is not the case, managers and supervisors will need more support than is given in this message.
 Contact the Northeast ADA Center for best practice around accommodating employees with disabilities.

 My employee has a disability.
 What do I do now?

-When an employee at (COMPANY NAME) discloses a disability, do these four things: (1) listen, (2) support, (3) inform, and (4) move it forward.
+When an employee at (COMPANY NAME) discloses a disability, do these four things: (1) listen, (2) support, (3) inform, and (4) move it forward:

-Listening simply involves giving the employee your full attention when they explain their situation.
+- Listening simply involves giving the employee your full attention when they explain their situation.
 During this conversation, don’t go into the details about their diagnosis or medical condition.
-Don’t make judgements or assumptions.
+Don’t make judgments or assumptions.
 Just listen.

 Want to learn more?